 As part of an intellectual community, fellows will be in residence during the nine-month academic year from August through April and are expected to participate fully in Center activities.
+During residence, a fellow will be expected to teach a small undergraduate class in Mormon Studies about a subject of his/her choosing.
 The fellow will also present a work-in-progress talk to other fellows, faculty, graduate students, and invited guests.
-A final written fellowship report of progress required by June 30, 2017.
+A final written fellowship report of progress required by June 30, 2018.
 Brief absences for research-related travel are permitted with notice to staff.